OCR-D/spec/web_api.md

 ### Processing Server

-A Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
-There are two types of task performed by a Processing Server: deployment management and message producer.
+The Processing Server is a server which exposes REST endpoints in the `Processing` section of the [Web API specification](openapi.yml).
+In the queue-based system architecture, a Processing Server is responsible for deployment management and enqueueing workflow jobs.
 For the former, a Processing Server can deploy, re-use, and shutdown Processing Workers, Process Queue, and Database, depending on the configuration.
+For the latter, it decodes requests and delegates them to the Process Queue.

 To start a Processing Server, run

 ```shell
 $ ocrd processing-server --address=<IP>:<PORT> /path/to/config.yml
 ```

-This command starts a Processing Server on the provided IP and port.
+This command starts a Processing Server on the provided IP address and port.
 It accepts only one argument, which is the path to a configuration file.
 The schema of a configuration file can be found [here](web_api/config.schema.yml).
 Below is a small example of how the file might look like.